revarbat/mufsim/README.md

 ## Adding libraries
-You can add extra library program objects to the DB, by using the `-p` command-line argument.
+You can add extra library program objects to the DB, by using the `-p` command-line argument, or by opening the extra library MUF files in the GUI app.
 For example, if you have the following MUF files:

-lib-foo.muf:
+### lib-foo.muf

     $version 1.000
     $lib-version 1.000